 White whole wheat flour came to mind, because it is lighter in color and lighter in taste than the ordinary whole wheat flour made from red wheat.
 Generally speaking, it is best to use an all-purpose or a bread flour for these noodles, because you need gluten to give them some "bite" (especially with no egg to hold them together).
 However, I only had white whole wheat PASTRY flour in my cupboard.
 That didn't deter me, however, and there is an option in the recipe for using that type of flour, with a little addition.
 Chickpea flour (or soy flour) provides the protein and color of eggs, and more whole grain goodness.

 When I first made this recipe, I didn't have a spaetzle maker, so I improvised.
-Now I have two different devices, and I also have a food mill and a potato ricer, which can be used to make spaetzle that are more like long noodles (see pictures here).
+Now I have two different devices, and I also have a food mill and a potato ricer, which can be used to make spaetzle that are more like long noodles (see below).
 Below, I'll post pictures and sources of various devices-- most are inexpensive.

 Here's a page with pictures of making spaetzle in the "Spaetzle hex" (or "Wizard").